Mairex1337/U-Net-SSeg/README.md

 In the `cfg.yaml` file, you can adjust e.g. `LR`, `Batch size`, `Epochs`, etc. under `hyperparameters/{model_name}`.

 ### 3. Train the model

 ```bash
 python3 -m scripts.train.py --model {model_name}
 ```
 Insert 'unet' or 'baseline' for 'model_name'.

+__NOTE__:
+- Training will require at least 8GB of RAM.
+- Make sure the `venv` with dependencies is activated.
-__NOTE__: Training will require at least 8GB of RAM.
-Training even one epoch of the U-Net model without an NVIDIA GPU is likely computationally unfeasible.
+- Training even one epoch of the U-Net model without an NVIDIA GPU is likely computationally unfeasible.

 ### 4. Viewing results